zbalkan/zbalkan.github.io/_posts/2023-09-19-ironies-of-automation.md

 ### Can you see the irony in the leak?

 Well, until this point the gist has been taken, I believe.
 But I want to state the obvious take: Cloud is yet another abstraction, which has been tremendously successful at adding layers of automation beneath the fancy cover.
-Just like Lisanne Bainbridge covered 30 years ago, the incident is just another call to human aspects of IT and cybersecurity, reminding us the spead of automation is too much for the "operators" to catch up.
+Just like Lisanne Bainbridge covered 30 years ago, the incident is just another call to human aspects of IT and cybersecurity, reminding us the speed of automation is too much for the "operators" to catch up.

 I can see some parallels.
 I may be mistaken or missing important points, yet I would like to jot down my take.